osman-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. 14-findthatword

   * Display lines containing the pattern “root” from the file /etc/passwd

+15. 15-countthatword

+  * Display the number of lines that contain the pattern “bin” in the file /etc/passwd